Cast in Steel

-Cast in Steel is the tenth studio album by Norwegian band A-ha.
+Cast in Steel is the tenth studio album by Norwegian synth-pop band A-ha.
 The album was released on 4 September 2015 by We Love Music and Polydor.
 It is their first studio album since Foot of the Mountain (2009), following their second reunion in early 2015.

 Cast in Steel is the first a-ha album to use the original band logo since Memorial Beach from 1993, and the first album to be produced by Alan Tarney since Stay on These Roads (1988).

 Background and recording

 Following the release of their ninth studio album, Foot of the Mountain, a-ha announced that they would retire as a band.
 In 2015, however, the band announced that they would re-unite for a two-year period and release Cast in Steel, followed by a world tour to promote the album.
 Cast in Steel was released on 4 September 2015, shortly before a-ha performed in Brazil at Rock in Rio on 27 September for the festival's 30th anniversary.

 Initially Pål Waaktaar-Savoy and Morten Harket began recording the album in New York without Magne Furuholmen.
 Waaktaar-Savoy said of the process: "It began quite small with Morten dropping by my studio now and then, and I played some of my new songs for him.
 Then he recorded his vocals on the songs he liked and the rest we didn't use.
 That continued until we had ten to twelve songs."
 He also revealed that the three members of a-ha were never present in the same studio during the recording of the album, and said: "It often ends up like this, and many bands do it this way.
 But I do miss the feeling of us being in the same studio, working on the same song in real time."

 Furuholmen has said the reunion wasn't his decision: "The other two wanted to do it, and I had to decide: do I block it, let them do it without me, or make a fool of myself, with my statements about this being the end."